-Styling entities, badges and elements
+Styling entities, badges, elements and entity markers

 For those cases, the styles are injected into a shadowRoot, and the bottommost element is thus accessed through :host.